-These qualities make the drops ideal for the treatment of ocular surface pathologies when the cells are damaged.
+These qualities make the drops ideal for the treatment of eye surface pathologies when the cells are damaged.

-The use of these drops is indicated for dry eye disease, particularly in severe cases for any reason, cornela ulcers because of lack of corne sensibility, stem cell deficiency in the limbal area (region on the edge of the cornea), persistent corneal epithelial defect and recurring corneal epithelial erosions.
+The use of these drops is indicated for dry eye disease, particularly in severe cases due to any cause: cornea ulcers because of lack of cornea sensibility, stem cell deficiency in the limbal area (region on the edge of the cornea), persistent corneal epithelial defect and recurring corneal epithelial erosions.

 In the majority of cases, commercialised artificial tear treatment has not been effective.

-After drawing blood from the donor (be it from the patient themselves or a compatible donor), the next step is centrifugation so that the red blood cells are in the bottom portion and are separated from the yellow-coloured serum in the top of the centrifuge tube.
+After drawing blood from the donor (from the patient themselves or a compatible donor), the next step is centrifugation so that the red blood cells are in the bottom portion and are separated from the yellow-coloured serum in the top of the centrifuge tube.

 If all this serum is used and is diluted in different percentages such as 20% or 50%, the "heterologous or autologous serum" will be obtained (depending on the donor).

 If the fine layer of serum that is most murky just above the portion of red blood cells is used, the "platelet-rich plasma" (PRP) would be obtained.
 This portion of serum contains a high concentration of platelets, proteins, vitamin A and growth factors, essential for the epithelial cells.
 In other words, we can say that PRP is a concentrated autologous/heterologous serum.